ShivnilReddy/assignment-6-repo/README.md

 ### Deployment

-The live version of the website can be found here: [Deployed URL]
+The live version of the website can be found here: [https://shivnilreddy.github.io/assignment-6-repo/]